Dates: 2020: January 10, December 29 | 2021: N/A

-Here are a few rituals that you can do under the Scorpio Full Moon:
+Here are a few rituals that you can do under the Cancer Full Moon:

 1) Cancer Full Moon Tarot

-The tarot card associated with Scorpio is the Chariot (VII) card.
+The tarot card associated with Cancer is the Chariot (VII) card.

 The Chariot card embodies self-belief and confidence.
 You might not yet be in motion, but you have everything you need to get moving – you just need get in touch with your feelings and connect with where you are right now.

 The Chariot card can also signal conflicting influences in your life – whether that be conflict in your home life, work life, or internally.